democracyforwardaotearoanewzealand/introduction/README.md

 31/05/2026: Three locksmiths have not arrived or responded.
 The Mayor did not respond to a request to arrange  the work.
 As at 1:05PM I await a fourth locksmith to reply via email.

 1/06/2026: Police on the beat said a Civil DIspute may be needed.
 This would keep the Courts busy but would still not get me a locksmith.
 And it would waste my time.
+I have contacted the Greens and Maori Party as I wish to work with adults.

 **What is DF?**